 We work with children with special educational needs, focusing on all areas of the curriculum including social and emotional health.
 Our main focus is to tailor the learning to each individual childs needs.
 Our aim is to equip our children with essential skills to increase pupils self confidence and self esteem.
 We aim to do this by developing their skills through activities which the children find fun and highly motivational.
 We enrich the styles of teaching by incorporating auditory, visual and kinaesthetic learning.
 We aspire to make the learning enjoyable and memorable whilst increasing independence.
 We tailor the programme to suit age appropriate activities.
 Each session is carefully monitored and this enables us to address their individual needs.
 We continuously liaise with class teachers about their children's progress.
 On a termly basis the individual education plans (IEP) are reviewed by class teachers and the SEN intervention team.

 New targets are set on a termly basis.

 Each pupil that accesses the Learning Zone has there own file.
 This holds information about them and information about their progress.
 They are constantly updated on a daily/weekly basis.

 We also employ external agencies to support SEN children to reduce barriers to learning.
 We currently employ a speech therapist and an educational psychologist.

 The school is an inclusive school and as such believes that all children are entitled to an education that enables them to make progress so they:

 - make a successful transition to secondary school

-All children with SEND are taught in an inclusive setting (alongside their peers in the classroom) and have access to the full national curriculum, activities and resources which may be adapted for their individual needs.
-Children with SEND are also taught on a one-to-one or small group basis at various times during the week so that they benefit from focussed time and space without the distraction of other classroom activities and their peers.
+All children have access to the full national curriculum, activities and resources which may be adapted for their individual needs.
+Children in the Learning Zone are on a one-to-one or small group basis so they benefit from focused time and space without the distraction of other classroom activities and their peers.